Low libido: When the brain is the issue

 Medications, substances, and attention

-Several common medications, especially selective serotonin reuptake inhibitors (SSRIs, a class of antidepressants), some blood pressure drugs, and chronic opioid pain medicines, can blunt dopamine signaling and lower libido in men.[4],[7] Heavy alcohol use, some recreational drugs, and constant high-intensity screen or pornography use can also reshape what the brain finds sexually rewarding, shifting attention away from real-life intimacy toward more intense or novel stimulation.
+Several common medications, especially selective serotonin reuptake inhibitors (SSRIs, a class of antidepressants), some blood pressure drugs, and chronic opioid pain medicines, can lower libido in men.[4],[7] Heavy alcohol use and some recreational drugs can also reduce desire and sexual performance.
+Some studies suggest an association between higher or problematic pornography use and sexual dissatisfaction or sexual difficulties in some men, though causality is uncertain and factors like mood, stress, and relationship quality may partly explain the link.[8]

 Conditions linked to it

 Low libido can be an early warning light for other health issues.
 Sometimes the cause is straightforward, like a new medication with known sexual side effects.
-Often it is a cluster of factors — mild depression, poor sleep, weight gain, and creeping blood pressure — that together sap sexual interest long before a man feels sick in other ways.[1],[3]
+Often it is a cluster of factors, including mild depression, poor sleep, weight gain, and creeping blood pressure.
+Together these can sap sexual interest long before a man feels sick in other ways.[1],[3]

 Mood disorders are a major connection.
-Men with depression or significant anxiety have higher rates of low sexual desire, even after adjusting for age and testosterone levels.[2],[4] Sometimes the depression comes first and flattens libido; sometimes persistent sexual problems feed hopelessness and withdrawal.
+Men with depression or significant anxiety have higher rates of low sexual desire, even after adjusting for age and testosterone levels.[2],[4] A 2012 systematic review and meta-analysis in The Journal of Sexual Medicine (Atlantis and Sullivan) reported a bidirectional association between depression and sexual dysfunction, meaning each can worsen the other over time.[4]
+Sometimes the depression comes first and flattens libido.
+Sometimes persistent sexual problems feed hopelessness and withdrawal.

 Metabolic and cardiovascular diseases also matter.
 Diabetes, obesity, and cardiovascular disease are all associated with lower libido and more global sexual dysfunction in men, likely through a mix of reduced blood flow, nerve changes, low-grade inflammation, and hormonal shifts.[3],[6] Low libido in a man with emerging erectile issues can be an early sign of vascular disease and deserves a heart-health check.